-Non-slip tiles are an essential requirement in a shower.
-So check the level of slip resistance of your tiles before purchasing.
+Check the level of slip resistance of your tiles before purchasing.
 If you do not wish to tile the whole space, wall panelling can be a practical alternative to traditional tiles.

 'Wall panelling can help you achieve a high design look,' explains Steph Harris, product manager for Showerwall.
 It allows you to reflect the latest bathroom trends such as terrazzo, maximalist prints and large veined luxury marble.
 And at the same time it offers all of the convenience of a smooth, grout free, high performance surface that’s hygienic and easy to clean and maintain